 The Welch Group Background

-While the company has history as far back as 1984, The Welch Group officially registered as an investment advisory firm in 1999.
-The company is owned by Stewart Welch, III who founded the company and serves as the managing member.
-He’s a certified financial planner (CFP) and has been practicing since 1983.
+While the company's roots go back as far as 1984, The Welch Group officially registered as an investment advisory firm in 1999.
+The company is owned by Stewart Welch III, who founded the company and serves as the managing member.
+He holds the CFP and AEP certifications.

 The Welch Group Investment Strategy